Murali-group/multi-species-GOA-prediction/README.md

   --alg sinksource --alg async_rw --alg localplus
 ```

 Then run the same command with the different config files for EXPC eval COMP and EXPC eval ELEC.
+I used inkscape to combine each of the figures after that.
+Note that to get the y-axis the same for b anc c, I used `--ylim 0.58 0.85`.

 ## Cite
 If you use FastSinkSource or other methods in this package, please cite: